ComputingStack/Uniview-OpenStack-Portal/README.md

 1: OpenStack backend is up.
 The minimal requirement is to have Keystone running.

-2: Prepare docker host with necessary docker and docker-compose (Standalone is ok) preinstalled
+2: Prepare docker host with necessary docker-ce and docker-compose (Standalone is ok) preinstalled

 3: Prepare mysql or maria database engine or reuse any of those pre-created, such as install by "sudo apt install mysql-server" on a Ubuntu host